-The group is an effective support network, for creatives.
-This particularly relevant today with the spread of Corona Virus which has meant artists have had few outlets available to in which to sell there works..
+The group is an effective support network for creatives.
+This is particularly relevant today with the spread of Corona Virus, which has meant artists have had few outlets available in which to sell their works.

-The group consists of over 160 member.
+The group consists of over 160 members.
 These creatives work in disciplines such as painting, printmaking,ceramics, sculpture, calligraphy , jewellery and textiles.

 Membership is open to anyone living and/or working in the Tamar Valley Region.
-Our artistic community is continuing to grow, we warmly welcome new members.
+Our artistic community is continuing to grow and we warmly welcome new members.